cfoh/FFNN-Examples/README.md

 - mode 2: train the model but don't save it
 - mode 3: (default) load the saved model from the folder

 By default, the program will read the model stored in the local folder and test the stored model.
-You can change the run mode to re-train the model.
+You can change the run mode to `mode 1` to re-train the model.